Join us at the Fourth International Financing for Development Conference in Seville

 Where to meet us

-• Thursday, 3 July: OO is supporting a side event by Transparency International entitled Safeguarding domestic resources and corruption-proofing the financing for development agenda: Sevilla and beyond (12:30-14:00, room to be confirmed, FIBES Conference and Exhibition Centre).
+- Thursday, 3 July: OO is supporting a side event by Transparency International entitled Safeguarding domestic resources and corruption-proofing the financing for development agenda: Sevilla and beyond (12:30-14:00, Room 18, FIBES Conference and Exhibition Centre).

 Why does the FfD4 process matter for beneficial ownership transparency?